Jerry-Master/GranaData/_drafts/vibe-coding-2.md

 ---
 layout: post
-title:  "Vibe-coding, an informed guide (Part II)."
+title:  "Vibe-coding, an informed guide (Part II)"
 author: jose
 categories: [ AI ]
 featured: false
 hidden: false
 comments: false
 share: false
+image: assets/images/vibe-coding-ii/front-image-gpt.png
+time_read: 15
 ---

 It was only a year ago when we were discussing [vibe coding]({{site.baseurl}}/vibe-coding){:target="_blank"} in its initial form.
 Productivity gains were estimated to be more than 14% and prices were less than 2000$ a year.
 It was very primitive given current standards but we had companies like replit providing some level of agentic coding.
 A year has passed and it is now time to look at the data again and see where we are now.
 Agentic coding is all over the place now.
 We have Claude Code, Codex, OpenCode, Pi and many more interfaces to interact with the models.
 The chat-based interface can be now considered obsolete.
 Models have also come a long way, so long that the US government is even denying access to some of them ([Fable](https://www.anthropic.com/news/fable-mythos-access){:target="_blank"}) to the rest of the world.
 The psicosis has only increased and that is the reason I am writing a new post to clarify the situation with the available evidence and data that we have today.